 Candidates must hold a Ph.D. or other terminal degree in a technical field (e.g., Computer Science, Informatics).
-The successful candidate will share a vision of the power of games and play, and be passionate about teaching the diversity of students within EAE and the University of Utah.
-Responsibilities include teaching broad-based undergraduate, technically-oriented graduate courses as well as project-based studio courses, often in collaboration with other EAE faculty.
-We are also excited about candidates who are, or want to be, active in the creative practice of game development broadly construed (e.g. indie, AAA, experimental, etc.).
+The successful candidate will share our vision of the power that games hold to transform players, groups and society, and will be passionate about teaching the diverse students within EAE and the University of Utah.
+Responsibilities include teaching broad-based undergraduate classes, technically-oriented graduate courses, as well as project-based studio courses, often in collaboration with other EAE faculty.
+We are excited about candidates who are, or want to be, active in a creative practice of game development broadly construed (e.g. indie, AAA, experimental, etc.).
 The faculty member is also expected to perform service at the program, university and professional level.

 If you are interested in teaching the next generation’s leaders in games and interactive entertainment, we strongly encourage you to apply.

 The University of Utah’s EAE Program is a world leader in games education, with top-ranked programs at both the undergraduate and graduate levels.
 Founded in 2007, EAE is a teaching program centered on the discipline of games, with its programs consistently ranked in the top ten worldwide by Princeton Review since 2013.
-EAE programs were ranked #1 in the world in 2013, 2015 and 2016.
-The EAE faculty includes artists, computer scientists, designers, games studies scholars, and social scientists who all work together to design and teach our courses.
+EAE programs were ranked #1 in the world in 2013, 2015 and 2016 and has been ranked in the top five worldwide for the last seven years.
+The EAE faculty is a collegial community of games scholars composed of artists, computer scientists, designers, games studies scholars, and social scientists who all work together to design and teach our courses.
 This diversity of background in our faculty is one of the core elements of our students’ experiences.

 The University of Utah is a Carnegie Research I institution located in Salt Lake City, the hub of a large metropolitan area with excellent cultural and recreational opportunities.
 Additionally, a vibrant local game development community offers opportunities for interesting collaborations.
 In their 2016 report on the videogame industry in the US, the Entertainment Software Association (ESA) described Utah as the 2nd best performing state for growth in the game industry since 2013.
 Further information about EAE and our current faculty can be found at https://games.utah.edu/about-eae/.

 Interested candidates should provide a cover letter, curriculum vitae, teaching statement, and names and contact information for at least three references to be considered.
 Evidence of teaching effectiveness is strongly recommended if available.
 Applications must be submitted on-line.
-Review of applications will begin immediately.
-Applications received by December 1, 2019 will receive full consideration.
+Review of applications will begin immediately and will continue until the position is filled.
 EAE is especially interested in qualified candidates who can contribute to the diversity of our academic community.
 We strongly encourage underrepresented minority and women candidates to apply.

 The University of Utah values candidates who have experience working in settings with students from diverse backgrounds, and possess a strong commitment to improving access to higher education for historically underrepresented students.